The Chronology of Revelation

 4. attempting to work themselves “up” and “out” of their realm of sin, which had been present on the earth since the time of Adam and Eve.

-All of these are basic tenets of virtually all world religions.
+These are basic tenets of virtually all world religions.
 They are diametrically opposed to the bedrock precepts of Christianity, which affirm that eternal salvation (and ultimate access to God) is obtained through faith in God and by God’s grace alone, not by works done to gain God’s approval (Ephesians 2:8,9).
 Jesus Himself made this claim:

 I am the way and the truth and the life.
 No one comes to the Father except through me (John 14:6).